neorv32 logo

 1016

 1. That’s it.
-The exe target has created the actual executable neorv32_exe.bin in the current folder that is ready to be uploaded to the processor.
+The exe target has created the actual executable neorv32_exe.bin in the current folder that is ready to be uploaded to the processor using the build-in bootloader.
+Alternatively, the ELF file can be uploaded using the on-chip debugger.

 5. Uploading and Starting of a Binary Executable Image via UART